Does Ohio State Play Today? College Football Schedule for Buckeyes’ Next Game

 Does Ohio State Play Today?

-Ohio State is a big 23.5-point favorite and sits at an insane -4000 price on the moneyline.
+Ohio State is a 14.5-point favorite and sits at -620 on the moneyline.

-The Buckeyes are also sporting the second-shortest odds to win the Big Ten at +160, and the lowest odds to win this season’s National Championship at +500.
+The Buckeyes are also sporting the shortest odds to win the Big Ten at +125, and the lowest odds to win this season’s National Championship at +430.

 What does the rest of Ohio State’s schedule look like this season?
 Dive in below.